Globally Intelligent Adaptive Finite-/Fixed- Time Tracking Control for Strict-Feedback Nonlinear Systems via Composite Learning Approaches: Conclusion

 \section{Conclusion}

 In this article, globally composite adaptive law-based intelligent FnT/FxT control strategies have been developed to cope with the tracking control issue for a class of uncertain strict-feedback nonlinear systems.
 RBFNNs with novel composite updating weights are constructed to boost tracking performance and decline the NNs' learning parameters simultaneously.
 By virtue of a newly designed switching mechanism, system states can be brought back when they transcend the neural working region.
 A modified FnT/FxT backstepping algorithm is established to steer output to track the reference signal.
+A novel adaptive F-FxT auxiliary variable system is designed to cope with the input issue under known magnitude and rate saturations.
+For the input subject to unknown magnitude saturation, rate saturation and dead-zone simultaneously, a smooth function is introduced to model the non-smooth actuator nonlinearities, and the unknown parameters are approximated by adopting the proposed global RBFNNs.
 Stability analysis illuminates that the tracking error tends to an arbitrarily small residual set for finite/fixed time, while all signals in the closed-loop system are globally FnT/FxT bounded.
 A simulation example elucidates the validity of theoretical results.

 \